Microsoft Outlook Multi-Factor Authentication

 - Q: How do I configure MFA for my O365 email, Mercy Connect & Blackboard?

 A: In order to access your University accounts once MFA is turned on for your account, you will need your mobile phone handy.
-You can enable MFA on your mobile phone using SMS text messaging or by using the Microsoft Authenticator App.
-Please use the links below to set up MFA:
+You can enable MFA by using the Microsoft Authenticator App.
+Please use the link below to set up MFA:

 - Q: When will I need to use MFA?